Online Doctor of Engineering in Engineering Management

 To meet graduation requirements, D.Eng. students can have no grades below B-, and must complete the classroom phase of the program with a GPA of 3.2 or higher.
 If a doctoral student receives any grade below B-, graduate study is terminated and further enrollment is prohibited.

-For more information about program tuition and financial aid for the Doctor of Engineering (D.Eng.) program, please click here.
+For more information about program tuition and financial aid for the Doctor of Engineering (D.Eng.) program, please visit the Tuition & Financial Aid page.

 Subscribe to our email list!